F-Stack/f-stack/dpdk/doc/guides/sample_app_ug/eventdev_pipeline.rst

     ./build/eventdev_pipeline --vdev event_sw0 -- -r1 -t1 -e4 -w FF00 -s4 -n0 -c32 -W1000 -D

-The application has some sanity checking built-in, so if there is a function (eg; the RX core) which doesn't have a cpu core mask assigned, the application will print an error message:
+The application has some sanity checking built-in, so if there is a function (e.g.; the RX core) which doesn't have a cpu core mask assigned, the application will print an error message:

 .. code-block:: console